the family law act is providing for equal shared parental responsibility

 .
 The 2006 amendments to the Family Law Act is one product of their efforts.
 The 2006 amendments to the Family Law Act providing for equal shared parental responsibility is in recognition of a father’s right

 to be a parent to his children.
 Under this principle, both mother and father must share equally the responsibility of taking care of the children.
 Hence, a father cannot be deprived of spending time with his child.

 It is not unknown for courts to award custody of the child to the father.
 There are unfit mothers as well as unfit fathers.
 The primary consideration, after all, is a child’s best interests.
 If it is in the child’s best interest to be with his father, then courts will act accordingly.
 The court will naturally award child custody to a responsible father than to an unfit mother.

 It is in the best interests of the child to get to know his father.
 Child psychologists all agree that a child needs a father figure most especially in their early years.
 A child should not be dragged into a battle between his parents to the point that he would be deprived of his right to spend time with his father.

 The only times that a father should not have contact with his child is if the former is alleged to be committing acts of family violence or child abuse.
-If there are no such allegations then it is a father’s right to exercise parental responsibility over his child.
+If there are no such allegations, then it is a father’s right to exercise parental responsibility for his child.